-In y2021.
-Retail banking was performed through 2 branches on domestic market (Varaždin and Zagreb) and on German market in cooperation with Deposit Solutions partner (before: Savedo Gmbh).

-Primary focus of activities in the retail segment was on managing the existing portfolio of consumer loans, i.e., reducing the provisions costs and improvement of collection activities and monitoring of clients and sale of performing consumer loans to other credit institution, which process was finally realized in 12/2021.
-According to that, in y2021. gross overdue receivables of retail credit placement compared to y2020. decreased by 44% (2021 HRK 1.5 mill; 2020 HRK 2.7 mill), while the cost of gross provisions decreased by 45% (2021 HRK -1.6 mill; 2020 HRK -2.9 mill).
+In 2022.
+Retail banking was performed through 2 branches on domestic market (Varaždin and Zagreb) and on German market through already terminated cooperation with Deposit Solutions(before: Savedo Gmbh).
+Activities in retail were focused primarly on deposit collection segment and, in less extent, on managing the remaining portfolio of consumer loans., i.
+In 2022. gross overdue receivables of retail credit placement compared to 2021. decreased by 80% (2022 HRK 0.3 mill; 2021 HRK 1.5 mill), while the cost of gross provisions decreased by 73% (2022 HRK -0.4 mill; 2021 HRK -1.6 mill).

-Bank did not approve new consumer loans during y2021., which is the continuity of non-offering (providing) new consumer lending services since y2017. and earlier.
+Bank did not approve new consumer loans during 2022., which is the continuity of non-offering (providing) new consumer lending service since 2017. and earlier.

-In line with the long lasting exit strategy in consumer lending and realized sale of performing loans, the retail credit portfolio in y2021. was further decreased by HRK 28.9 million, or 89%.
+In line with the long lasting exit strategy in consumer lending and realized sale of performing loans end of 2021, the retail credit portfolio in 2022. was further decreased by HRK 2.5 million, or 45%.

-Variable interest rates on existing retail loans has followed decrease of NRS (National Reference Rate - 6M NRS1) in y2021., all in-line with the Bank's Principles for Determining Variable Interest Rates on Retail Loans.
-In y2021 value of 6M NRS1 has decreased by 0.05 pp (2021./IV.
-0.10% - 2020./IV.
-0.15%) for HRK loans and 0.03 pp (2021./IV.
-0.09% - 2020./IV.
-0.12%) for EUR loans.

-Focus on deposit portfolio management was maintaining short term liquidity sources, exit from long term sources and optimizing deposit structure and interest costs.
-During the y2021. interest rates on deposits with floating had been increased ones due to decrease of reference parameter - Indeks referentne kamatne stope na depozite ("IRKSD").
-Average interest rate on citizens' deposits has been reduced by 0.26 pp for deposits in kuna, 0.18 pp for deposits in Euros, while the volume of deposits decreased by HRK 147.4 million or 25.7%.
-In the 4Q 2020, Bank made a decision to stop contracting new long-term retail deposits and redirecting the focus of saving operations to short-term sources in this segment.
-Also, starting from 1 April 2021, Bank has stopped automatic prolongations of existing long term deposits when they mature i.e. long term deposits do not renew anymore on the same maturity, but become on sight deposit,

-Regarding to the term deposits portfolio in cooperation with partner Deposit Solutions, the average interest rate was increased for 0.09 pp, while the volume of deposits under this channel was decreased by EUR 219,105 or 9.69% in 2021, as a result of the contract termination effective as of 31.12.2020 with residual obligation to continue to manage the existing portfolio until expiration of each particular deposit.
+Variable interest rates on existing retail loans has followed decrease of NRS (National Reference Rate - 6M NRS1) in 2022., all in-line with the Bank's Principles for Determining Variable Interest Rates on Retail Loans.
+Strategy for deposit segment was focusing on maintainance short term liquidity sources, continuity in exiting from long term sources and optimizing deposit structure and interest costs.
+During the 2022. deposits with floating interest rates had been increased twice following an increase of reference parameter - Indeks referentne kamatne stope na depozite ("IRKSD").
+Average interest rate on citizens' deposits has been reduced by 0.11 pp for deposits in kuna, and increased by 0,06 pp for deposits in Euros, while the volume of deposits decreased by EUR 9,3 147.4 million or 20,18%., In previous years Bank made following decisions: (i) to stop contracting new long-term retail deposits and redirecting the focus of saving operations to short-term sources in this segmentand (ii) to stop automatic prolongations of existing long term deposit Solutions, the average interest rate stayed the same (end of 2022 compared to end of 2021), while the volume of deposits was decreased by EUR 248 ths or 12,17% in 2022, Contract was terminated on 31.12.2020 with residual obligation to continue managing the existing portfolio until expiration of each particular deposit.